XLEvolutionist/xlevolutionist.github.io/_posts/2000-01-02-Rhighlights.md

 <div style="float;padding-right: 15px;text-align:center">
 	<a href="img/cottonWGD.png"><img src="img/cottonWGD.png" alt="WGDs" title="siRNA is the ancient sub-genomes of cotton" width="600" border="5" onClick="_gaq.push(['_trackEvent', 'IMGs', 'Image', 'Ironman']);"></a>
+	<figcaption>Exemplar WGD in the history of the flowering plants and the syntenic relationship between regions of the cotton and chocolate genome.</figcaption>
     <a href="img/sRNA_TE.tiff"><img src="img/sRNA_TE.tiff" alt="siRNAs" title="siRNA is the ancient sub-genomes of cotton" width="600" border="5" onClick="_gaq.push(['_trackEvent', 'IMGs', 'Image', 'Ironman']);"></a>
 </div>